apacheignite/documentation/data-grid/cache-queries.md

 [/block]
 Note, annotations and `CacheTypeMetadata` are mutually exclusive.

-For full example see `CacheQueryExample`.
+For full example see `CacheQueryTypeMetadataExample`.